mnlipp/osgi-getting-started/CleaningUp.md

 OSGi alone.
 Usually you'll have some OSGi based stack -- which implies a steeper learning curve.

+Using the term "service" for this layer may be one of the worst decisions when defining OSGi.
+It directs your thoughts towards, well, services, i.&nbsp;e. something that assists you in achieving some goal.
+The OSGi service layer, however, provides a general means to manage *components*, some of which may provide some kind of service.
+Keep this in mind when you design your system's architecture.
+The OSGi service layer is perfectly well suited to manage an inventory of things, even if the only "service" that they provide is something like returning a name.

 ## Service specifications

 The OSGi alliance didn't stop at defining a framework for modules